carl-erwin/unlimited/DESIGN.md

 - run selected ui main loop (in the main thread)<br/>

  **Ui main loop**<br>
- - the ui(s) request the list of opened Documents
+ - the ui(s) received a screen from the core (first command line argument)
- - and from there the ui can request layout for a given Document
+ - and from there the ui can send input event to core